scandium-45/scandium-45.github.io/README.md

-# Carbon and Friends: The Story of Organic Chemistry and the Environment
+# The Story of Organic Chemistry and the Environment
 <img src="https://d2cbg94ubxgsnp.cloudfront.net/Pictures/1024x536/8/5/0/520850_gettyimages1150911432_497643_crop.jpg" alt="Lightning, one of the ultimate spectacles of chemistry and physics in nature" width="750" height="400">

 ## Interesting Stories of Chemistry and the Environment This Week (coming soon)